 “Available on Windows, Mac and Linux, the new version of Chrome 64 lets you permanently mute websites that autoplay videos”.
 This will permanently mute any audio-video on the web page, meaning users can happily navigate back to the page and not have to re-mute it.
 If you do fancy getting the audio back, it’s just a simple case of right-clicking on the tab again in the Chrome browser and then unmute the site.

 Previously you could avoid it (mute annoying auto-playing videos) by tweaking internal browser settings or using a browser extension.
 But with this latest Chrome 64 update, it’s easier than ever to mute a site for good.

 Google has also added a few other bits to Chrome 64 including a suite of security fixes, notably to defend against the Meltdown and Spectre bugs.

 Also, Chrome will soon gain a Google-built ad blocker that will automatically prevent several “annoying” and “intrusive” types of ads from appearing online.

-Mute annoying auto playing videos in Google Chrome
+Mute annoying auto-playing videos in Google Chrome

-You can also mute sites permanently versus a case by case basis.
+You can also mute sites permanently on a case by case basis.
 Right-click the “Secure” section to the left on the URL bar and check the “Always block on this site” option.
 This is perfect for the biggest offenders and you don’t need to worry about muting the site each time you visit it.

 Once the website is muted, it will not automatically play videos with sound again until you unmute it.
 Chrome 64 is also confronting the issue of cleverly disguised links and popups.
 The browser will prevent sites from tricking you into opening new windows or tabs by making links to third-party websites look like something else.